Unicus-International/voting-booth/Documentation/API.md

 ### Logout

 Logout accepts no parameters.
 The reply will have a status code of 204, and the body of the response will be empty.
+Calling this method invalidates the contents of `X-Session-Id`, and will cause any other call involving it return an error 403, excepting this method, which acts idempotently.

 ```
 GET /user/logout